|

 addition of three new deck-edge elevators could now lift 130,000 pounds compared

-with 74,000 pounds of her sister ships, Franklin D. Roosevelt and
+with 74,000 pounds of her sister ships, Franklin D. Roosevelt and Coral Sea.
+Two

-central chilled water air conditioning system replaced hundreds of individual
+a central chilled water air conditioning system replaced hundreds of individual

 units, and Midway became the first ship to have the aviation fueling system